ericsink/LSM/README.md

 I have taken a lot of inspiration and ideas from SQLite4.
 The varint concept comes directly from there.
 ICursor is almost exactly the same.

-There's a small xUnit test suite for testing the B+Tree and cursor layer.
-It is configured to run every test four times:
+There's a small xUnit test suite.

- * The F# implementation

- * The C# implementation

- * B+trees written by F# and read by C#

- * B+trees written by C# and read by F#

-All the tests are in C#.

-There is another xUnit test suite called dbTests.
-This one exercises the Database layer.

 All the work so far has been done on Mono in Xamarin Studio on my Mac.
-I assume this code will run on .NET/Windows, but I haven't tried it yet.
+I have run the code with tests passing on .NET/Windows, but with new sln/fsproj files, not the ones here.

-The C# version is a profile 78 PCL.
-So far it would seem that F# (under Xamarin Studio anyway) does not have tooling support for PCLs.